usen13/Cloak_Query/README.md

 chmod +x SSS_Implementation/Query_Processing.sh
 SSS_Implementation/Query_Processing.sh
 ```
+## Experiment Timing Metrics:
+Cloak_Query timing metrics can be found in the following paths:
+- For Shamir secret shares creation `Cloak_Query_Implementation/metrics`.
+- For Path ORAM related metrics (such as shuffling, MAC verification path retrieval) the metrics are located in the corresponding backup folder `backup_ser1..6`.
+SSS implementation timing metrics can be found in the following paths:
+- Query results as well as timing metrics for each query can be found in `SSS_Implementation/Query_Result_SSS` .

 ## Troubleshooting
+- For Docker:
+- Editing files: edit on the host (mounted into the container).
+If you prefer in-container editing: `apt-get update && apt-get install -y nano` (or `vim`).
+- Python sqlparse errors:
+  - The image installs sqlparse for Python 3 (`pip3 install sqlparse`).
+If tests call `python` instead of `python3`, either use `python3` or install `python-is-python3` in the image.
+  - Verify: `python3 -c "import sqlparse; print(sqlparse.__version__)"`.
+- GoogleTest/GoogleMock: Dockerfile.dev builds and installs the static libs from `/usr/src/googletest`.
+If you use a different base image, ensure `libgtest-dev libgmock-dev` are installed and built.
+- Git “dubious ownership” inside the container:
+  - Prefer running the container with `--user "$(id -u)":"$(id -g)"` (as shown).
+  - Or allow this path: `git config --global --add safe.directory /workspace/cloak_query`.
+- Permission denied when deleting outputs:
+  - Happens if files were created as root.
+Fix: `chown -R "$(id -u)":"(id -g)" <dir>` or always run the container with `--user "$(id -u)":"$(id -g)"`.
+- Rebuild the image after changing Dockerfile.dev:
+  - Use `--no-cache` to avoid stale layers.

+Other issues:
 - No rule to make target 'obj/…':
   - Ensure you are using the simplified `SSS_Implementation/Makefile` that builds directly from `test/*.cpp`.
 - Shares not found (e.g., "Error opening file: server_1.txt"):